Frank-Walter Steinmeier elected to second term as German president | DW | 13.02.2022

 Who were the candidates?

-Current President Frank-Walter Steinmeier, 66, a Social Democrat who served two stints as Merkel's foreign minister and previously was chief of staff to Chancellor Gerhard Schröder, is widely seen as a clear favorite to win the election.

-A recent opinion poll indicated that 85% of people living in Germany thought he was doing a good job, and he enjoys the support both of the ruling coalition and the mainstream conservative opposition parties.
+President Steinmeier, 66, a Social Democrat who served two stints as former Chancellor Angela Merkel's foreign minister and before was chief of staff to former Chancellor Gerhard Schröder, is well-liked among the German public.
+A recent opinion poll indicated that 85% of people in Germany thought he was doing a good job, and he enjoys the support both of the ruling coalition and the mainstream conservative opposition parties.

 The three other candidates were left-winger Gerhard Trabert, 65, who ran for the opposition Left Party, physicist Stefanie Gebauer, 41, who was nominated by a political group called the Free Voters, and Max Otte, 57, an archconservative economist chosen by the far-right party Alternative for Germany (AfD).